Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • Optimized for ecommerce.
 Pure SaaS or B2B teams without a product catalog will get more value from a tool tuned for technical Q&A.

 Best for: Shopify, WooCommerce, and Wix stores that want AI support and sales automation in one tool.
-See the full AI chatbot for ecommerce breakdown for build-vs-buy tradeoffs.
+See the full AI chatbot for ecommerce breakdown for build-vs-buy tradeoffs, and the AI shopping assistant guide for how the assistant converts on every page.

 See it on your store: Try Zipchat free.
 No credit card required.

 Tawk.to is the most-installed chat widget in the category, primarily because the core product has been free with no agent cap since launch.
-The business model relies on optional paid add-ons: a “Hire an Agent” service at $1 per hour and removal of the Tawk.to branding for $19/mo.
+By technology-detection data it holds around 25% market share, the highest of any live chat tool, largely because the core widget is free with no agent cap.
+The business model relies on optional paid add-ons: removal of the Tawk.to branding for $19/mo, plus an optional “Hire an Agent” service.

 Key features